Poll: As Coronavirus Spreads, Fewer Americans See Pandemic As A Real Threat

 As for working Americans, only about 1 in 3 reported changing their daily work routines because of the virus, with a majority of Democrats, Republicans and independents saying they had not made adjustments.

-This survey of 835 adults was conducted Friday and Saturday using live telephone callers via landline and cell phone.
+This survey of 835 adults was conducted Friday and Saturday using live telephone callers via landline and cellphone.
 It has a margin of error of +/- 4.8 percentage points.
 The survey includes 784 registered voters.
 Where registered voters are referred to, the margin of error is +/- 4.9 percentage points.